robert-d-schultz/Total-War-Modding-Scripts/README.md

 Some of these will be contained in a .blend file, opened in Blender.

+I'll also add some 010 Editor templates I've created.

 ## Prefab bmd file to Terry layer file.py